 As a parent, you want your children to be healthy and happy, free from danger.
 You want to protect them from environmental hazards, unsafe situations, and people who may wish them harm.
 But did you know diet can be the biggest danger your child will ever face, that it can cause childhood obesity that can take a physical, emotional, and psychological toll on your child?

 It’s true, and many parents are experiencing these issues with their children.
 Obesity has not only reached epidemic proportions globally for adults, it has also hit our children.
-According to the Centers for Disease Control, 1 in 5 school age children ages 6 to 19 is obese.
+According to the Centers for Disease Control, 1 in 5 school age child ages 6 to 19 is obese.
 Surveys show childhood obesity to be the top health concern among parents, replacing that of smoking and drug use.

 And for good reason.